jasmeetkaur9/jasmeetkaur9.github.io/content/blog/blog2/index.md

 Double DQN Agent with a Dueling Double DQN Agent over 6 million environment interactions for Breakout and Enduro.

-The figures below show a moving avergae of 100 episode rewards.
+The figures below show a moving average of 100-episode rewards.
 The choice of these two games is intentional.
 Dueling does not impact the performance of the agent in Breakout.
 This is shown in the first figure.
-The authors of the original paper on Dueling Networks \[2\] point out that the benefit of using dueling network increases with large action space over using single stream of state-action function.
+The authors of the original paper on Dueling Networks \[2\] point out that the benefit of using dueling network increases with large action space compared using single stream of state-action function.
 It is intuitive to expect better estimates of the state functions when more frequent updates are coming for state-action pairs.
 Since Enduro has a larger action space, this is evident in the performance of Dueling Double DQN Agent in the second image.